FPGAwars/apio/COMMANDS.md

     apio graph -t my_module  # Graph my_module module.

-  [Hint] On Windows, type 'explorer _build/hardware.svg' to view the graph, and on Mac OS type 'open _build/hardware.svg'.
+  [Hint] On Windows, type 'explorer _build/default/hardware.svg' to view the graph, and on Mac OS type 'open _build/default/hardware.svg' (if your env is different than 'default' change the commands accordingly).

 Options:
   --svg                   Generate a svg file (default).